ethmth/pia-ip/README.md

 ```

 Now, you can simply type `$ pia-fwd 25565` in your shell to start forwarding the VPN port to the default Minecraft Local Port.
 This is an example and you could use any valid port instead of 25565.

+Try to reset the port to 22 by using `$ pia-fwd 22` when you're done if you'll be leaving your machine and want to remotely access it using SSH later.
+(SSH Port 22 is the default port on startup).